Barbell squats or dumbbell squats: which is better for building muscle mass?

 Some people wish to build a lot of muscle mass/size in their upper legs and glutes.

-Barbell Back Squat vs. Dumbbell Squat
+Barbell Back Squat vs. Dumbbell Squat for Mass Building

 The ability to build a lot of muscle mass in the legs and buttocks is not possible with dumbbell squats, because with dumbbell squats, you are required to support the dumbbell weights with your hanging arms as you hold onto them.